Smudging and Native Tribes

 Many Native American tribes have used smudging as a traditional means of bringing about balance to their environment such as ridding the home of illness, loss, even spirits that are unwelcome to name a few.
 In many cultures outside of North America, there are similar practices using herbs or other material to fend off or appease spirits; for this article we will focus on the ones used in North America.

 Tobacco is, for many natives, a very sacred plant, used as an offering before going into a ceremony.
 It composes the mind and spirits.
-This is used as incense (not rolled into a cigarette) and can be used to ward off illnesses.
+It is used as incense (not rolled into a cigarette) and can be used to ward off illnesses.
 For smudging, if no plant is available, use some form of unrolled tobacco or remove from a cigarette/tin.